jonathf/numpoly/tasks.rst

 Difficulty: medium

-This is a bit underfined.
+This is a bit undefined.
 What does it mean to have a polynomial as an element in another polynomial?
-Given a resonable definition, implement such that it works.
+Given a reasonable definition, implement such that it works.

 Element-in support (``isin(x, y)``)